Montana Court Records

 - An injury to a person

 - An injury to property.
-This includes property damage, destruction, possession, and deterioration
+This typically includes property damage, destruction, possession, and deterioration

 How Do You File a Tort Claim in Montana?

-Several factors determine whether a case will be filed in the Limited Jurisdiction or District Courts, including the amount in compensation, venue of the injury, and the defendant.
+Several factors determine whether a case is filed in the Limited Jurisdiction or District Courts, including the amount in compensation, the venue of the injury, and the defendant.
 When the compensation demanded is above $12,000, it is often initiated in the District Court, Montana’s court of general jurisdiction.
-As stated previously, claims against the state must be filed in the District Courts.
-Proceedings in the District Courts are regulated by the Montana Rules of Civil Procedure, Uniform District Court Rules, and Local District Court Rules.
+As stated previously, claims against the state should be filed in the District Courts.
+The Montana Rules of Civil Procedure, Uniform District Court Rules, and Local District Court Rules regulate proceedings in the District Courts.
 However, an injured party may file a government-related claim with the Risk Management & Tort Defense Division (RMTD) rather than the court.

 In the State, a tort claim begins when a wronged person files a complaint with the court, along with other corroborating documents (reports, bills, records, etc.).
-The civil complaint form will state the injury sustained, relief required, and parties liable.
+The civil complaint form typically states the injury sustained, relief required, and parties liable.
 Prospective claimants may find this form on the Civil Forms page.
 Other necessary forms may be obtained from this page as well.

 What Does a Tort Claim Contain in Montana?

-In Montana, a tort claim contains the following information:
+In Montana, a tort claim typically contains the following information:

 - Case number